blocktrail/slack-tipbot/README.md

 ##### `withdraw` -  *tell the bot you want to withdraw to an address*
 eg; `@tipbot I want to withdraw 0.5 BTC to 1dice8EMZmqKvrGE4Qc9bUFf9PX3xaYDp`

-after you've requested the withdraw the bot will confirm with you if it's OK, reploying with `yes`, `ok` or `sure` will make the transaction happen.
+after you've requested the withdraw the bot will confirm with you if it's OK, replying with `yes`, `ok` or `sure` will make the transaction happen.

 #### Channels
 By default the tipbot joins the default `#general` channel, you can invite him into other channels just like you invite normal users into channels.